s331942/ssh_bash_attacks/README.md

-# SSH Attack Detection Using Machine Learning - Project README
+# SSH Attack Detection Using Machine Learning
+- This README provides a comprehensive overview of the SSH Attack Detection project using machine learning techniques.
+For a more detailed explanation of the project, including data analysis, methodologies, and in-depth results, please refer to the `SSH_ATTACKS_FINAL_VERSION.pdf` file located in the project directory.

+- The PDF contains all the technical details, charts, and metrics that were part of this project.
+It is recommended to review the document for a deeper understanding of the results and the reasoning behind our machine learning models.
+-
 ![Project Logo](./images/brute-force.jpeg)
 ## Overview